Aden: Modern history

 The situation was different in the north of the country, where the Zaidis did not recognise the authority of the Ottomans and revolted against them many times, the most recent of which was the revolution of Imam Al-Mansur Billah Al-Qasim bin Muhammad bin Al-Qasim, who and his son Al-Mu'ayyad Billah Muhammad were able to unite the tribes and expel the Ottomans.
 The imams relied on the revenues from the port of Mocha, and Aden was not as important as the Abadlahs were.
 At the end of the eighteenth century, Sultan Fadl al-Abdali concluded an alliance with the Yafi tribes to rebel against the Zaidi imams and monopolise Aden's revenues equally among them.
 The Sultan of Lahej got rid of the imams, but he did not fulfil his promise to Yafa.
 The Zaidi imams did not recognise inheritance and saw fighting for the imamate, so the war between Al-Nasir Muhammad bin Ishaq and Al-Mansur Al-Hussein bin Al-Mutawakkil prolonged, so Al-Abdali took the opportunity to declare his independence in Lahej and Aden.
 The English had been visiting Aden and Mocha from 1609, led by Sir Henry Middleton, who was imprisoned, his ships confiscated, and eight of his men killed.

 The British tried to conclude treaties with the Zaidi imams after the Ottomans were expelled from Aden.
-They visited Sana'a and Mocha, but they treated the British ambassador poorly and rejected his offer.
+They visited Sanaa and Mocha, but they treated the British ambassador poorly and rejected his offer.
 Things were different when the Abdali gained independence from Lahj and Medina.
 They signed a treaty with the British in 1802, stipulating that they build a factory in Crater and allocate a special cemetery for British subjects free of charge.
 The Abdali wanted protection from the tribes.
-Sultan Fadl bin Ali was killed by Yafi’ gunmen, then one of the sheikhs of Al-Hujariya invaded Lahj and besieged it for five months.
+Sultan Fadl bin Ali was killed by Yafi' gunmen, then one of the sheikhs of Al-Hujariya invaded Lahj and besieged it for five months.
 Al-Awaliq also besieged it with eight thousand fighters, and they did not leave until Sultan Ahmed bin Abdul Karim paid them seven thousand dollars.
 Then the Fadl family attacked Aden in 1836.